Best Practices for Charging Golf Cart Batteries

 Avoiding Common Charging Mistakes

-Charging mistakes can shorten the life of your batteries.
-Be aware of common errors to avoid unnecessary damage.
-Here’s a quick list of what not to do:
+Charging mistakes can shorten battery life.
+Be aware of common errors to avoid unnecessary damage:

 • Avoid leaving batteries on charge for too long.

-• Don’t ignore signs of battery damage or unusual performance.
+• Don’t ignore signs of battery damage or poor performance.

 Overcharging and Undercharging Risks